The Price of Incivility is High - Incivility in the Workplace

-A survey conducted by Porath and Pearson (2013) of 800 managers and employees in 17 industries revealed the following ways people who have been on the receiving end of uncivil behaviour have responded:
+A survey conducted by Porath and Pearson (2013) of 800 managers and employees in 17 industries revealed how people on the receiving end of uncivil behaviour have responded:

 The truth is when people feel that they have been subjected to uncivil behaviour they respond in a way that is damaging to the organisation and to the customers of the organisation.

 Porath and Pearson, through further study, found that people who are subjected to incivility are less creative.
 How does this translate to healthcare?
-According to Simon Sinek, when people feel under threat they focus on their own safety.
+According to Simon Sinek (2014), when people feel under threat they focus on their own safety.
 They don’t look for ‘out of the box’ solutions to problems.

 The leader of the team has an important role to play in reducing incivility and creating a good workplace culture.
 Management is not just about managing.
 Managers have to lead.
 Leaders set the tone.
 If their behaviour is uncivil, then many team members will follow their lead.
 The leader must hold themselves to a higher standard.